BenMakesGames/PlayPlayMini/README.md

 4. Create your first game state (more on this in a sec)
 5. Rewrite the default `Program.cs` (more on this later)

+(PlayPlayMini project templates are also available - https://github.com/BenMakesGames/PlayPlayMiniTemplates - but for the purposes of this readme, we're gonna build things a little more from scratch!)

 ## Game States

 A "game state" is something like "the title menu", "exploring a town", "lock-picking mini-game", etc.